LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Running GitLab CI on Livermore Computing (LC) platforms is constrained by LC security policies.
-The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically mirror a GitHub repo and trigger GitLab CI functionality from GitHub.
-For compliant LLNL GitHub projects, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PR branches in the RAJA GitHub project. **GitLab CI will not run for a PR branch on a fork of the RAJA repo.
-We manually manage this using the procedure described in :ref:`contributing-label`.
+The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts.
+When these requirements are satisfied, mirroring of a GitHub repo and triggering GitLab CI functionality from GitHub can be done.
+Otherwise, LC GitLab CI checks will not be run for a project.
+For a compliant LLNL GitHub project, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PR branches in the RAJA GitHub project.
 If you have access to LC platforms, you can learn more about `LC GitLab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

+**GitLab CI will not run for a PR branch on a fork of the RAJA repo.** We manually manage contributions made on a fork of the RAJA repo using the procedure described in :ref:`contributing-label`.
 .. _gitlab_ci_workflow-label:

 GitLab CI (LC) Testing Workflow